LarynQi/ok-disc/README.md

 * Opt-in backups
 * Auto-update local clients from this repo if version is not up-to-date
 * Instead of parsing of source files line by line, read the files in their entirety and match regex patterns
+* Allow for multi-line doctest inputs
+* Formatting multi-line error output
+* Displaying first failed test with `python3 ok`
+* Handling WWPD `Error` user input
+* Only load the relevant parts of the file for each question (maybe)
+* Persistent interactive Scheme session for each question